 He was right actually, making money was high on my list of criteria for choosing a career.
 With the job security and decent pay, at least I would be able to keep a roof over my head and put food on the table.
 What he wasn’t right about though was that I didn’t primarily choose this career to help people.

 In fact, number one reason why I chose medicine was for the benefit of others.
-I wanted as I have always wanted to, to help people in need and I had reasoned earlier that the best way I could do this was by becoming a doctor.
-But after four years of med school, a ton more exposure and wisdom, I offer this advice, if the sole reason you want to do medicine is to help people, then don’t!
+I wanted as I have, to help people in need and I had reasoned earlier that the best way I could do this was by becoming a doctor.
+But after four years of med school, a ton more exposure and wisdom, I offer this advice.
+If the sole reason you want to do medicine is to help people, then don’t!

 Not only did I consider medicine the best way I could help people, it was to me the only way I could.
 I had long given up on all my hobbies and talents that I couldn’t look beyond the academic path that had somehow invariably led to medicine.
 Worse still, I didn’t have the courage to try anything else.
 What you realise sooner than later in medical school is that there are many ways you can help people and many of these may actually be at your disposal.

-Patients in hospitals do not only die because the doctors are bad or incompetent but also because the nurses are negligent and there are no drugs and sundries in the hospital or the health workers are overwhelmed by the workload.
-The public health systems are ineffective, family supports are lacking, morals are decayed…There are many reasons for our suffering and all of them are worth our time and efforts to solve them.
+Patients in hospitals do not only die because the doctors are bad or incompetent but also because the nurses are negligent, there are no drugs and sundries in the hospital or the health workers are overwhelmed by the workload.
+The public health systems are ineffective, family supports are lacking, morals are decayed…there are many reasons for our suffering and all of them are worth our time and efforts to solve them.

 Not all philanthropists are doctors and neither is medicine the highest form of altruism.

 I appreciate that people who are not doctors can have a tremendous effect on the health of patients.
 One wonders, if to save lives was one’s primary goal then why choose to become a doctor.
 If all you want to do is help people, then let that be your primary goal, not becoming a doctor!